 Amazon S3 provides access to reliable, fast, and inexpensive data storage infrastructure.
 It is designed to make web-scale computing easy by enabling you to store and retrieve any amount of data, at any time, from within Amazon EC2 or anywhere on the web.
 Amazon S3 stores data objects redundantly on multiple devices across multiple facilities and allows concurrent read or write access to these data objects by many separate clients or application threads.
 You can use the redundant data stored in Amazon S3 to recover quickly and reliably from instance or application failures.

-There are tradeoffs between performance and durability of the information between the different types.
-A key consideration is “data locality”.
-At scale, data movement comes with latency.
-So while network attached storage offers flexibility and scale, they offer limited IO bandwidth.
+There are tradeoffs between performance and durability of the information between the different storage types.
+A key consideration for Big Data applications is “data locality”.
+At scale, data movement comes with latency and should be factored into the overall architecture.

 Reference Architecture